Brisbane's Sister City - Kobe

 - is Japan’s sixth largest city

-- is situated approximately 500km west of Tokyo
+- is situated approximately 500 kilometres west of Tokyo

 - is an international port city

-- has a population of approximately 1.5 million
+- has a population of more than 1.5 million

 - has a marine climate, which is relatively cool in summer and warm in winter, with a few light snowfalls.